 LogSentinel’s main focus is on protecting data integrity.
 This in turn helps protecting personal data and company information, achieving regulatory compliance and ensuring that no evidences can be deleted or modified.

 To deliver a high-quality solution, LogSentinel is using blockchain-based technology and fraud detection.
-LogSentinel can be considered a SIEM tool as it fully covers its characteristics.
-The table below illustrates a mapping between typical SIEM characteristics and the corresponding LogSentinel Features:
+LogSentinel is considered a NextGen SIEM tool as it fully covers usual SIEM characteristics and complements them with AI and machine learning.
+The table below illustrates a mapping between typical SIEM characteristics and the corresponding LogSentinel SIEM Features:

 |SIEM Software characteristics||LogSentinel Features|